New digital access to Danish drama

 Spot on the collection's manuscripts

-In order to make it easy to find an entrance to reading plays, a number of playwrights and theatre researchers in collaboration with the library have selected their own favorites from among the digitised plays, as an amuse-bouche to the great experiences in the collection.
+In order to make it easy to find an entrance to reading plays, a number of playwrights and theatre researchers in collaboration with the library have selected their own favourites from among the digitised plays, as an amuse-bouche to the great experiences in the collection.

 Facts

-• The new access makes it possible to read drama.
+- The new access makes it possible to read drama.

 In case of performance, permission must be obtained from the rights holders.

-• In the agreement, special access is secured for researchers who wish to be provided with datasets of drama.
+Musical dramas and foreign dramas with active rights are not part of the agreement. - In the agreement, special access is secured for researchers who wish to be provided with datasets of drama.

-• The agreement does not include radio and TV drama.
+- The agreement does not include radio and TV drama.

-• The agreement has been approved by the Ministry of Culture.
+- The agreement has been approved by the Ministry of Culture.

-• Find out more about the theatre collection
+- Find out more about the theatre collection